Planning a Disney World vacation is a big undertaking!

 Daily Rate Charts

-Here we show 2 different charts, the first indicating the maximum Disney Armed Forces Salute discounted rates, the second shows no discount at all for the Disney World rates just for comparison
+Here we show 2 different charts, the first indicating the maximum Disney Armed Forces Salute discounted rates that you could get (you may not always get these rates), and the second showing no discount at all for the Disney World rates, just for comparison.

-Here is a what the Salute discount chart shows for the indicated Shades of Green Price Categories:
+Here is what the Salute discount chart shows for the indicated Shades of Green Price Categories:

-Shades of Green’s Category 1 Guests – Shades of Green is cheaper than the Disney Value Resorts for about a third of the year and on weekends the remaining portion of the year (green line vs dark blue line).
-Shades of Green is always cheaper that the Moderate Resorts (green line vs red line)
+Shades of Green’s Category 1 Guests – Shades of Green is comparable to the Disney Value Resorts except when the Salute is not offered during Spring Break, Thanksgiving, and Christmas (green line vs blue line).
+Shades of Green is always cheaper than the Moderate Resorts (green line vs red line)

-Below we show the same chart this time without any discount military or otherwise just the show the difference.
+Below we show the same chart, this time without any discount, military or otherwise, just to show the difference.

 Weekly Rate Chart

-On this chart I show the average room price for a Sunday to Saturday stay.
+On this chart, I show the average room price for a Monday to Sunday stay.
 This is how Disney will show your room price, averaged for your stay length.

 When you put in your dates to get a quote from Disney, each night of your trip often has a different price.
 Disney shows you the average of all nights.

-This method smooths out the spikes and averages the weekly highs and lows and is easier to make a comparison.
-This is because while there might be a couple nights of your trip where you would pay way more with Disney, the rest of the cheaper nights at Disney makes Disney cheaper overall.
+This method smooths out the spikes and averages the weekly highs and lows, and is easier to make a comparison.
+This is because while there might be a couple of nights of your trip where you would pay way more with Disney, the rest of the cheaper nights at Disney can make Disney cheaper overall.

 This chart is more applicable for those with longer stays at Disney World.